jgerstmayr/EXUDYN/docs/RST/pythonUtilities/interactive.rst

   | \ ``fontSize``\ : define font size for labels in InteractiveDialog
   | \ ``title``\ : if empty, it uses default; otherwise define specific title
   | \ ``checkRenderEngineStopFlag``\ : if True, stopping renderer (pressing Q or Escape) also causes stopping the interactive dialog
+  | \ ``systemEigenVectors``\ : may be a list of lists of system eigenvectors for ODE2 (and possibly ODE1) coordinates or a eigenvector matrix containing mode vectors in columns; if nodeNumber=None, these eigenvectors are then used to be animated
 - | \ *output*\ :
   | opens interactive dialog with further settings
 - | \ *notes*\ :